InnoAI-Alpha/Vocation.ai/README.md

 # How to use
 - To see the output, use the prototype link.
-- The project won't run locally without as the API keys and system prompts have been removed.
+- The project won't run locally as the API keys and system prompts have been removed.
 - This was done to avoid unauthorized access to sensitive information and prevent plagiarism.
 - However the full codebase is available for thorough review and evaluation.